pblack/docs/content/faq/what-versions-of-jekyll-do-you-support.md

 draft = false
 tags = ["jekyll", "version"]
 title = "What versions of Jekyll do you support?"
+[menu.faq]
+name = "What versions of Jekyll do you support? " weight = 4

 +++
 Forestry will use whatever version of Jekyll is specified in your Gemfile.